-I think the information security community is pretty much in agreeance that if you'd like to know anything, you are likely a "google" away.
-From Adversary tactics to detections to courses, I feel like infosec professionals do an excellent job of documenting and sharing their experiences and knowledge.
-I've benefited from many course reviews and I'd like to return to at least someone else.
+The information security community concurs that if you'd like to know anything, you are likely a "google" away.
+From Adversary tactics to detections to courses, infosec professionals do an excellent job of documenting and sharing their experiences and knowledge.
+I've benefited from many course reviews and I'd like to return to someone else.

 With that said, I thought I'd provide my review of the SpecterOps Red Team Operator Course.
 To explore their latest course offerings, you can check out their page.